 If you are interested in stretching your legs, learning a little history and tasting the different waters that made Saratoga famous, the Geyser Creek Trail is a perfect spot to spend an hour or two.

-When booking your stay at Saratoga Arms, be sure to check out our Pick Your Path Package to make the most of your outdoor hiking adventure!Book Now
+When booking your stay at Saratoga Arms, be sure to check out our in season Pick Your Path Package to make the most of your outdoor hiking adventure!Book Now